hgs3/autodbg/README.md

         autodbg

 4. Run your automation test as usual.
-When a breakpoint is called, the terminal you launched the debugger in (in step #3) will allow you to enter JavaScript code and execute it.
-You will know its OK to start entering code in the debugger when you see a right arrow **>** appear.
+When a breakpoint is hit, the terminal you launched the debugger in (in step #3) will allow you to enter JavaScript code to execute.
+You will know its OK to start entering code in the debugger when you see a right arrow ```>``` appear.

-When your ready to continue execution of your test, type "exit" in the debugger.
+When your ready to continue execution of your test, type ```exit``` in the debugger.

 ## FAQ